A Buyer’s Guide to Non-Traditional Student Information Systems

 Flexible Scheduling and Enrollment: Look for a system that can handle rolling admissions, non-term-based enrollments and flexible course schedules to accommodate students balancing work, family and education.

 Modular Learning and Credentials: Your academic management software should support modular coursework, allowing learners to accumulate credits toward larger qualifications over time.
-It should also provide detailed tracking of credentials earned and skills developed.
+Modular SIS platforms provide detailed tracking of credentials earned and skills developed, enabling students to stack certificates and badges into comprehensive credential portfolios.
+This architecture supports the growing demand for micro-credentials and competency-based education.

 Career and Workforce Alignment: Choose a student information system that provides tools for aligning educational programs with workforce demands.
 Consider features that track job placement, internships and partnerships with employers, ensuring that learners are gaining skills that directly support their career goals.